leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 a more abstract concept which, importantly, unifies linear and conjugate-linear maps.

 But this is not the full extent of the generalization!
-Our number theorist friends here in mathlib told us that we should make sure we chose this full generality of *semilinear* maps, maps $f:M \to N$ such that $f(ax)=\sigma(a)f(x)$ for some ring homomorphism s between the scalar rings of the modules $M$ and N.  So we and our coauthor Frédéric Dupuis implemented this in full generality, and then asked them for some examples to illustrate their need for this more abstract definition.
+Our number theorist friends here in mathlib told us that we should make sure we chose this full generality of *semilinear* maps, maps $f:M \to N$ such that $f(ax)=\sigma(a)f(x)$ for some ring homomorphism $\sigma$ between the scalar rings of the modules $M$ and $N$.
+So we and our coauthor Frédéric Dupuis implemented this full generality, and then asked them for an example to illustrate their need for this more abstract definition.
+This blog post tells the story of our little adventure in number theory.

 It turns out that the standard use of semilinear maps in number theory is for *Frobenius-semilinearity*, semilinearity with respect to the ring homomorphism of the fraction field of the $p$-typical Witt vectors over a perfect characteristic-$p$ integral domain which is induced by the Frobenius